The Correct Name For Ccl4 Is

 Data and Usage

 A quick search of chemical databases like PubChem or ChemSpider will reveal that both "carbon tetrachloride" and tetrachloromethane are recognized names for CCl4.
-However, you'll likely find that "tetrachloromethane" is listed as the preferred IUPAC name.
+That said, you'll likely find that "tetrachloromethane" is listed as the preferred IUPAC name.
 Scientific publications and technical documents are increasingly favoring the use of IUPAC names to avoid ambiguity.

 Professional Insight